snandam/ockam-documentation/guides/use-cases/saas-vendors-connecting-to-customers-private-systems.md

 A VPN based approach instead creates a secure connection from the network where the SaaS platform is running to network where the private service is located.
 This is a significant improvement from a publicly accessible services model, but it's still overly expansive in terms of the access it grants.
 As it's connecting _networks_ on each side it risks exposing connectivity to a larger footprint of infrastructure than is required.
 Customers would need to put further network access restrictions in place, or reconsider their network architecture to isolate the service(s) in question from the rest of their infrastructure.
 Asking customers to rearchitect their network to enable them to use your product securely should be a last resort.

 ### How Ockam simplifies it
+#TODO: Instead of "Server" in the diagram to match with the context above, be called as "private service"?

 <img src="../../.gitbook/assets/file.excalidraw (2) (1) (2).svg" alt="" class="gitbook-drawing">